galterlibrary/InvenioRDM-at-NU/README.rst

     Note: You may want to add ``PIPENV_VENV_IN_PROJECT=1`` to your shell (``.bashrc``, ``config.fish``...) for ease of use.

+3. Ask your colleagues for the current `.env` file and place it in the root directory of the project.
+This file contains the sensitive or "live specific" environment variables you will need.

-3. Start the containers for the services
+4. Start the containers for the services

     .. code-block:: console